 You can buy this Lucid mattress from either the company website or Amazon.
 It will be shipped in a box to your home for free.
 There is no mention of a sleep trial, but you’ll be entitled to a 10-year warranty.
 If you’re looking for a cheap starter mattress for your dorm or condo, this one can be a great choice.

-- Dual layer mattress combines 2.5 inches gel infused, ventilated memory foam surface + 7.5 inches high density foam base for excellent support for a medium feel.
-The idea sleeping position is side
+- This dual-layer mattress combines 2.5 inch gel infused, ventilated memory foam surface + 7.5 inch high density foam base for a MEDIUM-FIRM feel

 - Gel infused memory foam regulates temperature while conforming to the body to ease pressure points.
 Memory Foam is CertiPUR US certified for safety and performance

 - Temperature regulating, moisture controlling tencel blend fabric cover creates a comfortable air layer